Lovevery Launches The Real Life Play Kitchen, Bringing Fun and Practical Skills to Children's Play

 "The Real Life Play Kitchen represents a new milestone for Lovevery as our first truly global launch, furthering our mission to support families worldwide," said Roderick Morris, Lovevery Cofounder and President.
 "With 21% of last quarter's revenue coming from outside of the U.S., strong growth across 34 global markets, and a global Net Promoter Score of 76, we are seeing tremendous brand loyalty and trust from our customers around the world.
 This launch is an opportunity to deepen that connection with families by offering an ecosystem of products that support children's development in real, meaningful ways."

-The Real Life Play Kitchen, for ages 18 months to 5+ years, is available to purchase on Lovevery.com for $300.
-For a limited time, The Real Life Play Kitchen will be included in Lovevery's Black Friday / Cyber Monday promotion, providing savings of up to 25% for holiday shoppers.
-Visit lovevery.com to learn more.
+The Real Life Play Kitchen, for ages 18 months to 5+ years, is available to purchase on Lovevery.com.au for A$485.
+For a limited time, The Real Life Play Kitchen will be included in Lovevery's Black Friday / Cyber Monday promotion, providing savings of up to 25% off for holiday shoppers.

 ABOUT LOVEVERY